 To check whether a case is “good law,” and to find subsequent cases, Fastcase offers an “Authority Check” feature.
 This feature displays a list of citing cases, as well as the text in which the citation occurs.
 For its databases of court cases, Fastcase offers sophisticated search capabilities.
 It supports Boolean connectors, including proximity connectors.
 It also supports natural language searching, phrase searching, date restrictions, and truncation (“stemming”).
 Fastcase gives the user several options for displaying the list of cases retrieved, including relevance ranking and reverse chronological order.
 Results can be narrowed by jurisdiction or date range.

-How its Databases are Organized
+How Its Databases Are Organized

 Fastcase offers a free 24-hour trial, a flat rate pricing for the National Appellate plan ($65/month, $695/year), and the National Premium plan ($95/month, $995/year).
-Fastcase gives potential subscribers clear information about its subscription costs.
+Fastcase provides potential subscribers clear information about its subscription costs.
 Details are available here.

 Since 1999, Casemaker has provided attorneys with affordable access to quality legal research.